 In coaching people are guided to take stock of their life, clarify their goals, and pursue clearly-defined change.
 Coaching usually focuses on a specific area in which the coach becomes an expert helper.

 As I mentioned, certain areas of counselling overlap with clinical psychology.
 Counsellors who work at that end of the spectrum are mental health practitioners.
-The first point I want to make is that I am not a mental health practitioner and have little interest in that field.
+The first point I want to make is that I am not a mental health practitioner.
 Nor do I engage in deep psychotherapy.
 I set out in the opening three sentences what I do as a counsellor and coach, and if you read that again you will see that it is different.
 I work in the zone covered by the green line below.

 So what do I actually do?
 The are four key ingredients: counselling, and coaching, which constitute the framework in which I practice, and philosophy, and positive psychology, which I use to guide my clients and I.

 A hundred years ago if you were struggling with some challenge in life you might go see a priest.
 As a good pastoral carer they would listen with empathy, help you to understand your situation, and use their training and professional experience to offer guidance.
 In our secular society the counsellor has replaced the priest, just as philosophy and science has replaced religion for many individuals.
-People come to me for a few sessions, or a few months, whether weekly or fortnightly, while some come for years for a monthly reflection.
-They do not need a mental health practitioner nor deep psychotherapy, but they want to work through the difficult things in their life, just as we all need to, and they want to gain insight into themselves and life, and they want to create change in order to flourish and improve as a person.
+People come to me for a few sessions or a few months, whether weekly or fortnightly, while some come for years for a monthly reflection.
+These people do not need a clinical psychologist or deep psychotherapy.
+Instead they want to work through the difficult things in their life, just as we all need to, and they want to gain insight into themselves and life, and they want to create change in order to flourish and improve as a person.

 Counselling and coaching is the framework for what I do.
 The other ingredient is the content, the disciplines I draw on to guide people.
 I use philosophy and positive psychology.